CVE-2025-14821

 Affected Versions

-Red Hat / Red Hat Enterprise Linux 10
+All versions affected Red Hat / Red Hat Enterprise Linux 10

 All versions affected Red Hat / Red Hat Enterprise Linux 6